meric/l2l/samples/sample09/README.md

 ## Pitfalls ##

 * It's likely performance will not scale since every function call is recorded, and every function call is now dozens of function calls instead.
+Will likely slow as the program runs and/or more logic is added.

+* Does not currently handle bugs in code well.

 ## About ##